renovatebot/renovate/docs/usage/ruby.md

 ## Caveats

-- Renovate doesn't update dependencies without a version constraint.
-Example: `gem 'some-gem', '~> 1.2.3'` will update `some-gem` if a new version matching the constraint if available, but `gem 'some-gem'` won't.
-If you always want to stay at the latest available version, consider specifying `gem 'some-gem', '> 0'`.
+Renovate doesn't update dependencies without a version constraint.
+Example: `gem 'some-gem', '~> 1.2.3'` will update `some-gem` if a new version matching the constraint is available, but `gem 'some-gem'` won't.
+If you always want to have the latest available version, consider specifying `gem 'some-gem', '> 0'`.

 ## Enabling